wso2/docs-open-banking/en/docs/get-started/quick-start-guide.md

 You can use the WSO2 Open Banking Accelerator on top of the WSO2 Identity Server and API Manager to obtain an environment for Identity Access Management and API management in open banking.

-Follow the instructions to find how you can quickly set up and try out a basic flow...
+Follow the instructions to find how you can quickly set up and try out a basic flow.

 !!! tip "Prerequisites"
     1. Download Oracle JDK 1.8 to the local environment.